lzp1988/documentation/content/applications/services/project/project_management.rst

 Open the **Project** app and click :guilabel:`Create` to start a new project.
 Enter a :guilabel:`Name` for your project and click :guilabel:`Create Project`.

+Open the project settings (:guilabel:`⋮` on the project card, then :guilabel:`Settings`) and complete key project fields, such as the :guilabel:`Project Manager`, :guilabel:`Planned Date`, and the :guilabel:`Name of the tasks`.
+Use the project to structure work into a hierarchy of tasks and sub-tasks, as described in :doc:`tasks/task_creation` and :doc:`tasks/sub-tasks`.

 You can customize your existing **projects** from the dashboard by clicking the drop-down toggle button (:guilabel:`⋮`) on your project's **card**.